JwhiteheadMO/Markdown-for-Lawyers/README.md

 # Markdown-for-Lawyers

 Larry Lessig is famous for saying "Code is law."
-And some lawyers have suggested the "United States Code" is no accident.
+And some lawyers have suggested that the legal and technical uses of the word "Code" is similar.

-This project takes a more granular:  *the Law is coding*.
+This project makes a more granular statement:  *the Law is coding*.

 ## Coders are better than lawyers at producing complex, information-heavy documents.